opensensorhub/osh-docs/docs/osh-node/dev-docs/sensor-drivers/driver-template.md

 ```

 ## META-INF/services File
-This file located in `/sensorhub-driver-template/src/main/resources/META-INF/services` is required to allow **OpenSensorHub**
-to find the implementation of the driver's `Descriptor` class, which allows OSH to instantiate and use this driver's main module class and config class.
+**OpenSensorHub** uses Java's `ServiceLoader` to dynamically load implementations of certain classes.
+In the case of **Sensor Drivers** and other OSH modules, the `ServiceLoader` is used to load the module, based on the implementation of the `IModuleProvider` class.
+To support this interaction, **all** OSH modules must have their specific implementation of the `IModuleProvider` class included under `/resources/META-INF/services`,
+inside a file that is titled by the classpath of the interface (`IModuleProvider`, in this case).

+In this implementation of a **Sensor Driver**, the `Descriptor` class implements `IModuleProvider`, so it must have an entry in a service file.

 This file should always be named with the classpath of the service being implemented, and contain a list of the implementations of that service.

-For example, this driver's `Descriptor` class implements the `IModuleProvider` from `osh-core`, so the file must be named `org.sensorhub.api.module.IModuleProvider`, and the file must contain the line `com.sample.impl.sensor.drivername.Descriptor`.
+So the file must be named `org.sensorhub.api.module.IModuleProvider`, and the file must contain the line `com.sample.impl.sensor.drivername.Descriptor`.
 See below.

 ```txt title="../resources/META-INF/services/org.sensorhub.api.module.IModuleProvider"